A BELEAF IN BETTER

 And now, this isn't so much only about trees in our yard or growing our own vegetables during the three months without snow, it's about a greater good.
 It's about wanting to give back to this incredible planet that unconditionally gives so much to us.
 Planting trees with Eden is a beautiful good, and something I'm very, very proud of and humbled to be able to do.
 The benefits of agroforestry to our planet is nothing short of miraculous and infinite, but equally as beautiful are the benefits right to the heart of the communities Eden is planting in.
 Local villagers are hired and trained to do the tree planting - giving them work at a fair wage, while the trees themselves provide nuts and fruits for the farmers to harvest.
 In all of this, the families and communities involved begin to overcome immediate poverty while also beginning a sustainable path for a more successful future both personally, and for our planet.
 Eden's projects currently focus in Madagascar, Nepal & Haiti.

 The knowing that we're helping less fortunate people in our world improve their life, their land, and the future of our generations along with the well being of this incredible planet is for me just as humbling as standing here under a sky filled with the northern lights.
 I'm thankful now, and will be eternally thankful to you for the opportunity you're creating with me to be a part of this change - which is why for every single guest, on every single aurora chase, we'll plant ten trees on your behalf.
-And once we get into aurora season in August, you can come right back here to see how many trees you've helped plant, updated daily.
+And as always, that little brown banner with green text at the top of this page, and every other page on my website, I update every day with how many trees we've planted.